hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - craving
 - increased tolerance of sugar

 After sugar moves from our mouth and reaches stomach, there are also sugar receptors.
-These are not taste buds but they do send signals telling brain that you are full and to produce more insulin to deal with extra sugar.
+These are not taste buds but they do send signals telling brain that you are full and to **produce more insulin to deal with extra sugar.**

+## Dopamine
 The major currency of our reward system is dopamine (chemical or neurotransmitter).
 There are many unevenly distributed dopamine receptors in the brain.
 Some areas contain dense clusters of receptors and these hotspots are part of reward system. **Drugs like alcohol, nicotine, heroin send dopamine into overdrive leading some people to constantly seek that high (to be addicted)**.

 Sugar also causes release of dopamine but not as violently as drugs and is rare among dopamine-inducing foods.
 Broccoli has no effect which probably explains why its so hard to get kids to eat their veggies.

-Balanced food
+## Balanced food vs High sugar food
 If you eat balanced meal, dopamine level spike in the reward system hotspots.
 But dopamine spike would slowly subside as you take same food again and again and eventually levelling out.
 That's because when it comes to food, brain evolved to pay special attention to new or different tastes.
 This is because:
 - To detect food that has gone bad
 - The more variety we have in our diet, the more nutrients we get that we need.
 To keep the variety, we need to recognize new food and more importantly need to keep eating new foods.